How To Tell If Your Betta Fish Is Constipated (Causes and Treatments)

 The blockage can result in your betta fish not eating, laying at the bottom of the tank, becoming listless, and in severe cases, even dying.
 You may also notice your betta flaring its gills, making it look angry, but this is just a way of tensing its muscles to remove the blockage.

-Checking your betta’s poop is a surefire way to determine if your betta fish is constipated or not.
-The color of betta stool can range from dark brown to light brown with a slightly different shape depending on how well your betta digests its food.
+Checking your betta’s poop is a surefire way to determine whether your betta fish is constipated.
+The color of betta stool can range from dark brown to light brown, with a slightly different shape depending on how well your betta digests its food.

-If you want to know when your betta is constipated, then you should check its poop regularly.
+If you want to know when your betta is constipated, you should check its poop regularly.

 How Often Do Betta Fish Poop